Things to do in Battersea

 By Tube

 The extension of the Northern line has made getting to Battersea easier than ever.
-Simply hop off at Battersea Power Station Underground station, or enjoy a short walk from Clapham Junction railway station, which you can get to on the Overground.
+Simply hop off at Battersea Power Station Underground station or take a short walk from Clapham Junction railway station, which is part of the London Overground network.

 By rail